-(a) Examination of records by GSA clause for other than multiple award schedule (MAS) contracts.
-Insert the clause at 552.215-70, Examination of Records by GSA, in all solicitations and contracts above the simplified acquisition threshold, including acquisitions of leasehold interests in real property, that meet any of the conditions listed below:
+(a) Insert the clause at 552.215-70, Examination of Records by GSA, in solicitations and contracts exceeding the simplified acquisition thresholdthat meet any of the following conditions:

-(1) Involve the use or disposition of Government-furnished property.

-- (2) Provide for advance payments, progress payments based on cost, or guaranteed loan. - (3) Contain a price warranty or price reduction clause. - (4) Involve income to the Government where income is based on operations under the control of the contractor.
+- (1) Involve the use or disposition of Government-furnished property. - (2) Provide for advance payments, progress payments based on cost, or guaranteed loan. - (3) Contain a price warranty or price reduction clause. - (4) Involve income to the Government where income is based on operations under the control of the contractor.